trondtynnol/vscode-cg3/README.md

-# vscode-cg3
+# cg3 README

-Syntax highlighting for the CG3 language
+Provides syntax highlighting for the `cg3` language, used by `vislcg3`, to define constraint grammars.